 To do this you need to change the text wrapping layout of the picture to either behind the text or in front of the text.
 This option can be changed in the Layout options for images within Word.
 Once you have the picture inserted into your document simply click on the image to highlight it and then you can change the text wrapping options.

-For Word 2007 and 2010 go to the Format tab in the ribbon and click on the drop down arrow under Position and then click on More Layout Options.
+For Word 2007 and up go to the Format tab in the ribbon and click on the drop down arrow under Position and then click on More Layout Options.
 Then go to the Text Wrapping tab and choose either Behind text or In front of text.
+If you choose behind text then your image will be positioned behind the text allowing the text to display over the image.
+If you choose in front of text then the image will cover the text and you wont be able to see it.

 For Word 2003 click the picture to bring up the Picture toolbar and click on the Text Wrapping button and choose either Behind text or In front of text.